 Clauses 29 to 33 provide for the rights of the nominees.
 Nominees who are employed in federally regulated workplaces (those subject to Part III of the Canada Labour Code) have the right to a leave of absence to seek nomination and to be nominees during the consultation period (clause 29).
-(This is similar to section 80 of the Canada Elections Act.)
+(This measure is similar to section 80 of the Canada Elections Act.)
 Nominees have the right of access to apartment buildings, condominium buildings, other multiple residence buildings, gated communities and to public places (clause 30).
-(This is similar to section 81 of the Canada Elections Act.)
+(This measure is similar to section 81 of the Canada Elections Act.)
 Nominees also have the right to receive a copy of the lists of electors for the electoral districts in the province for which the electors are to be consulted (clause 31).
 The Chief Electoral Officer will create a compilation of the information concerning nominees (an "elector information guide") and distribute it to the households in the province concerned (clause 33).

-A prospective nominee must appoint an official agent and an auditor before the close of nominations (clauses 34 to 38).
+A prospective nominee must appoint an official agent and an auditor before the filing of his or her nomination paper (clauses 34 to 38).

-Clauses 39 to 43 prescribe prohibitions relating to:
+Clauses 39 to 43 prescribe prohibitions relating to the following: